-GIM (Gas-assisted injection molding) was adopted in production since 1980s.
+GIM (Gas-assisted injection molding) was adopted in production in the 1980s.

-The gas-assisted injection molding system directly injects inert gas (usually nitrogen) into the melt plastic in the mold cavity through the sectional pressure control system, which makes the plastic part expand and cause hollowness, but still keeps the shape of the product surface.
+The gas-assisted injection molding system directly injects inert gas (usually nitrogen) into the melted plastic in the mold cavity through the sectional pressure control system, which makes the plastic part expand and cause hollowness.
+Still, it keeps the shape of the product’s surface.

 Gas-assisted injection molding can be regarded as a variant of hollow blow molding.
 The process of gas-assisted injection molding is to inject an accurately measured plastic melt which accounts for a certain proportion of the mold cavity.

-This process is called “short-shot-injection molding”, and then directly inject a certain volume and pressure of high-pressure nitrogen into the molten plastic, and the gas diffuses along the direction of minimum resistance surrounded by the plastic melt.
+This process is called “short-shot-injection molding” and then directly injects a certain volume and pressure of high-pressure nitrogen into the molten plastic.
+The gas diffuses along the direction of minimum resistance surrounded by the plastic melt.

-The molten plastic is pushed to the end of the mold by gas pressure until it fills the mold cavity full.
+The molten plastic is pushed to the end of the mold by gas pressure until it fills the mold cavity fully.

-After the product is cooled and solidified, the gas is discharged, and then the mold is opened and plastic part is ejected.
+After the product is cooled and solidified, the gas is discharged, and then the mold is opened, and the plastic part is ejected.